mohd-Affan16/HOTAL_MENU_PROJECT/README.md

 5   Chicken Tikka Masala          ₹150
 ________________________________________

-What do you want to eat??
+What do you want to eat?
 > biryani
 What quantity do you want to order?
 > 2
 ✅ Item added: Biryani x2

 Do you want to add another item? (yes/no): yes
 ========================================
                 Menu
 ========================================
 ID  Name                          Price
 ________________________________________